Bulgarian phonology: Word stress

 Stress is not usually marked in written text.
 In cases where the stress must be indicated, a grave accent is placed on the vowel of the stressed syllable.

 Bulgarian word stress is dynamic.
 Stressed syllables are louder and longer than unstressed ones.
-As in Russian and other East Slavic languages, Bulgarian stress is also lexical rather than fixed as in French, Latin or the West Slavic languages.
+As in Russian and other East Slavic languages, as well as English, Bulgarian stress is also lexical rather than fixed as in French, Latin or the West Slavic languages.
 It may fall on any syllable of a polysyllabic word, and its position may vary depending on the inflection and derivation, for example: